KShebek/cbe504/main.typ

 We start by considering a generic chemical reaction given by the following expression:
 $ alpha ce("A ") + beta ce("B ") --> gamma ce("C ") + delta ce("D "), $<eq:general_rxn>
-where A and B are reactants, C and D are products, and $alpha$, $beta$, $gamma$, and $delta$ are the corresponding stoichiometric coefficients to ensure that mass is conserved.
+where A and B are reactants, C and D are products, and $alpha$, $beta$, $gamma$, and $delta$ are the corresponding stoichiometric numbers to ensure that mass is conserved.
 For now, we will assume that this reaction is an _elementary_ reaction, meaning that it is a single, well-defined reaction step.

 It is often useful to think about chemical reactions in a more mathematically oriented framework.